 An Elasticsearch cluster is typically made out of many moving parts.
 There are the Elasticsearch nodes that form the cluster, and often Logstash instances, Kibana instances, Beats agents an clients, all communicating with the it.
 It should not come as a surprise that securing such clusters has many facets and layers.

-X-Pack security provides the means to secure the Elastic cluster on several levels:
+The Elastic Stack security features provide the means to secure the Elastic cluster on several levels:

 Node/client authentication and channel encryptionedit

-X-Pack security supports configuring SSL/TLS for securing the communication channels to, from and within the cluster.
+The security features support configuring SSL/TLS for securing the communication channels to, from and within the cluster.
 This support accounts for:

 - Encryption of data transmitted over the wires